katjad/javascript101/docs/about.md

 # About

-Javascript 101 is a [CodeHub Bristol](https://www.meetup.com/CodeHub-Bristol/) meet up group that meets up every other Tuesday at 10am - 1pm at the [Beatroot cafe](http://www.beatrootcafe.com/) in Bristol, UK.
+Javascript 101 is a [CodeHub Bristol](https://www.meetup.com/CodeHub-Bristol/) meetup group.
+We get together every other at 10am - 1pm at the [Beatroot cafe](http://www.beatrootcafe.com/) in Bristol, UK.

-The main intention is to support and encourage each other in learning industry best practices in full-stack Javascript development; having a space reserved that is dedicated to learning JS.
-We might prepare [little talks](https://javascript101.gitbooks.io/guide/content/presentations.html), but it is not primarily about teaching, rather self-directed learning.
+Our main objective is to learn the JavaScript language to industry standards by supporting and encouraging each other.
+We do this by preparing [short presentations](https://javascript101.gitbooks.io/guide/content/presentations.html), running project demos, pair programming, suggesting resources and collaborating with each other.

 ## Mission Statement